Python-Markdown/markdown/docs/change_log/index.md

 and moved all extensions into a 'markdown-extensions' package.
 Added additional documentation and a few bug fixes. (v2.0-beta)

-August 4 2008: Updated included extensions to ElementTree.
+August 4 2008: Updated included extensions to `ElementTree`.
 Added a separate command line script. (v2.0-alpha)

-July 2008: Switched from home-grown NanoDOM to ElementTree and various related bugs (thanks Artem Yunusov).
+July 2008: Switched from home-grown `NanoDOM` to `ElementTree` and various related bugs (thanks Artem Yunusov).

 June 2008: Fixed issues with nested inline patterns and cleaned